Shubham56-droid/DataStruture-and-algroithms-program/README.md

 <h1>Hacktober Fest 2021</h1>
+<h2>Add DSA programs in  c++ , python or java in respective folder on any topic dont forget to read the rules below for sucesssfully acceptance of PR</h2>
 <p>Contribute to this repo and earn rewards.</p>
 <p>Visit The hacktoberfest website for more information<a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest 2021</a>
 <br/>